Tidikelt language: History

 The northern region of Africa was, at one point in history, was primarily inhabited by Berbers.
 The name Berber comes from Barbari, which was used by the Romans.
 Barbari is a Latin word meaning Barbarians.
 Their tribes could be found across the northern region.
 However, when the Muslims invaded and took over the northern region of Africa, they spread the Arabic language, which eventually led to the diminished use of Tidikelt Tamazight.
 As the Arabic language spread, so did the religion of Islam.
 Considering that the Arabic language and Islam were very closely related, and many of the Berbers were converting to Islam, Tidikelt Tamazight began to fade.

 Geographic distribution

 There are about 1,000 speakers of Tidikelt Tamazight.
 Most of these speakers can be found in the northwest of Tamanrasset Province, Algeria.
 There are Tidikelt Tamazight speakers also found in Western Sahara, Morocco and Tunisia.

 Status

-Tidikelt Tamazight is endangered, nearly extinct.
+Tidikelt Tamazight is moribund, nearly extinct.
+The current population of speakers consist entirely of elderly speakers who have mostly shifted to using the Algerian Arabic language.
+External intervention is likely required to preserve the language.